neitzlab/SConeEdgeDetection/README.md

 #### Contents:
 * `em_statistics.m` - Contains raw data and analysis for all quantified morphological features: midget bipolar cell ribbon synapse counts, midget bipolar cell soma diameters, horizontal cell primary dendrite diameters and horizontal cell soma diameters.
 * `em_renders.m` - Contains code to extract `.json` files and render neurons from the original annotation data through SBFSEM-tools.
 See info on the `.stl` and `.vtk` files below for simpler options to view the 3D reconstructions.
-* `ephys_figures.m` - Extracts and plots the electrophysiology data: impulse response functions, spatial tuning curves and spike responses to S-cone isolating stimuli.
+* `ephys_spikes.m` - Plots the raw spike responses to S-cone isolating and achromatic stimuli.
+* `ephys_filters.m` - Plots the S-OFF midget impulse response functions.

 #### Dependencies
 To build and view the 3D reconstructions as created for the published figures, you will need: